boocs/unreal-clangd/README.md

   ---

 2. Install the vsix file from this github

+    (The vsix file can be downloaded from the `Releases` section on the right side column of this page.
+You might have to scroll up to see it.)

     ![](https://user-images.githubusercontent.com/62588629/225083466-39ca4a93-e06a-4a04-83ba-82d60b548513.png)